 The BSN Program is a nationally accredited RN to BSN Program that is designed for the working registered nurse.
-This is a "2 + 2" nursing program in which AS nursing graduates can complete their BSN in 3 or 4 semesters.
+In this program, nursing graduates can complete their BSN in three or four semesters.

 All nursing classes and support courses are offered online.
 Some courses require learning experiences that may be completed in the student's home county.
 Completion of the BSN degree requires a total of 120 credit hours.